ubuntu-openstack/zopenstack/docs/README-lpar.md

 ## Configuring Openstack
 ### Configure and the s390x profile

-The openstack-charm-testing repo provides profiles scripts and profiles to configure an openstack environment.
+The openstack-charm-testing repo provides scripts and profiles to configure an openstack environment.

 simply run